Ambroise: Life

+Commentary on his work

 Ambroise is surprisingly accurate in his chronology; though he did not complete his work before 1195, it is evidently founded upon notes which he had taken in the course of his pilgrimage.
 He shows no greater political insight than we should expect from his position; but relates what he had seen and heard with a naïve vivacity which compels attention.
 He is by no means an impartial source: he is prejudiced against the Saracens, against the French, and against all the rivals or enemies of his master, including the Polein party which supported Conrad of Montferrat against Guy of Lusignan.
 He is rather to be treated as a biographer than as a historian of the Crusade in its broader aspects.
-Nonetheless he is an interesting primary source for the events of the years 1190–1192 in the Kingdom of Jerusalem.
+Nonetheless, he is an interesting primary source for the events of the years 1190–1192 in the Kingdom of Jerusalem.

 Books 2–6 of the Itinerarium Regis Ricardi, a Latin prose narrative of the same events apparently compiled by Richard, a canon of Holy Trinity, London, are closely related to Ambroise's poem.
 They were formerly sometimes regarded as the first-hand narrative on which Ambroise based his work, but that can no longer be maintained.

+History of the poem

+The poem is known to us only through one Vatican manuscript, and long escaped the notice of historians.